The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Often referred to as the Old Cemetery, Campo Santo is one of interesting Pisa, Italy tourist attractions.

-It is said that the soil used for the foundation of the cemetery was brought to Pisa from Golgotha (the place where Jesus was crucified).
-Construction then began in the year 1278, but was not finished until 1464.
+It is said that the soil used for the foundation was brought to Pisa from Golgotha (the place where Jesus was crucified).
+Construction then began in 1278, but was not finished until 1464.

-The cemetery, which marks the north side of the Pisa Cathedral Square, is a long, rectangular structure with a garden in the center.
-The graves – and their elegant tombstones – are located within the arcade and the walls are covered in frescoes that depict stories from the Bible.
-Altogether, the site resembles more of an open-air museum than a burial ground.
+The site, which marks the north side of the Pisa Cathedral Square, is long and rectangular with a garden in the center.
+The graves – and their elegant tombstones – are located within the arcade and the walls are covered in frescoes.
+Altogether, the area resembles more of an open-air museum than a burial ground.

 View of the Fountain of Miracles, Pisa, Italy